max-programming/hacktoberfest-projects/README.md

 # Hacktoberfest Projects 🎉

-A Web app which lets you find eligible repositories for Hacktoberfest 2022!
+A Web app which lets you find eligible repositories for Hacktoberfest!

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-31-orange.svg?style=flat-square)](#contributors-)